About Divine Mercy Parish

 Statistics show that of seventy-five students attending Palmer High School at this time, only one was of Polish descent.

 1914 - A Meneely bell, weighing 1,225 lbs. was shipped to the Parish.
-The bell consisted of 78 parts copper and 22 parts tin.
+The bell consists of 78 parts copper and 22 parts tin.
 These metals constitute a genuine cast bronze bell.
 This was proudly installed and began to toll its message to the community.

 Pope Pius X died (Reigned from 1903-1914).
 Benedict XV was elected the new Pope.